-By 6:00am, the timid turquoise light that lights the early-morning sky was replaced by a more confident orange-yellow glow that poured over the mountains to the east, and the masts of the sailboats in our little bay were perked up eagerly in anticipation of the exciting day to come.
-Down below deck, the smell of a traditional Venezuelan breakfast, coffee, and (at 7:00am) a little bit of Ella Fitzgerald blended together to make for a very warm ambiance to wake up to, and indeed, everyone was chipper and hungry by the time breakfast came around.
+By 6:00 am, the timid turquoise light that lights the early-morning sky was replaced by a more confident orange-yellow glow that poured over the mountains to the east, and the masts of the sailboats in our little bay were perked up eagerly in anticipation of the exciting day to come.
+Down below deck, the smell of a traditional Venezuelan breakfast, coffee, and (at 7:00 am) a little bit of Ella Fitzgerald blended together to make for a very warm ambiance to wake up to, and indeed, everyone was chipper and hungry by the time breakfast came around.
 Izzy (head chef), Ash, and Adelaide made delicious arepas for breakfast, which were so good that even the fire alarm chimed in to voice its praise!
 As a matter of fact, the fire alarm seemed to really enjoy Izzy’s cooking, as it came back for lunch, too.
-When time came for clean up, spirits on ‘Ocean Star’ were high from a wonderful breakfast, and likely also from the newly-greased head pumps, which confirmed that the pumps were getting stiffer, not that we were getting weaker.
+When the time came for clean-up, spirits on ‘Ocean Star’ were high from a wonderful breakfast and likely also from the newly-greased head pumps, which confirmed that the pumps were getting stiffer, not that we were getting weaker.
 As the dishes crew jammed to spooky music, inspired either by the month of October or the smoky galley, the deckies finished cleaning the deck, and we soon headed down to Marine Biology, where we learned about worms and mollusks.
 Twenty minutes after class ended, it was time for Seamanship, and after going through a few modules of the International Crew Course, it was time to practice our knot tying!
 Luke and Julia were already pros, of course, having tied bowlines with their toes during our passage down to Grenada.
-As people sifted above deck for knot-tying, several of us who were already in the cockpit were privy to an interesting conversation over the charthouse radio, in which we learned that a certain Lisa wasn’t going to be making her lunch date, after all.
+As people sifted above deck for knot-tying, several of us who were already in the cockpit were privy to an interesting conversation over the chart house radio, in which we learned that a certain Lisa wasn’t going to be making her lunch date, after all.

-In preparation for dinner, many of us took a long-awaited shower and, lathered in soap, jumped off the bowsprit into the gorgeous sunset (and rainbow) filling our bay with the warmest of colors; red, orange, yellow, and purple streaked across the blue-gray sea and sky, setting a perfect backdrop for dinner.
+In preparation for dinner, many of us took a long-awaited shower and, lathered in soap, jumped off the bowsprit into the gorgeous sunset (and rainbow), filling our bay with the warmest of colors; red, orange, yellow, and purple streaked across the blue-gray sea and sky, setting a perfect backdrop for dinner.
 Dinner, of course, did not disappoint, and after a squeeze that was even warmer than the sunset, we headed down for our final class of the day, Oceanography.
-This is where our long and class-packed day ended, and with thoughts of gas saturation, ketchup, and Riley, who’s been waiting for me to finish writing so that we can finally watch an episode of something that we both love, I bid you all goodnight and wish you health and peace of mind knowing that we’re all safe and having an amazing time.
+This is where our long and class-packed day ended.
+With thoughts of gas saturation, ketchup, and Riley, who’s been waiting for me to finish writing so that we can finally watch an episode of something that we both love, I bid you all goodnight and wish you health and peace of mind knowing that we’re all safe and having an amazing time.

 1. Lenox volunteers to be the patient as Ash asks someone to demonstrate moving her to the recovery position